twurple/twurple/docs/chat/examples/basic-bot.md

 {
 	"accessToken": "0123456789abcdefghijABCDEFGHIJ",
 	"refreshToken": "eyJfaWQmNzMtNGCJ9%6VFV5LNrZFUj8oU231/3Aj",
+	"expiresIn": 0,
-	"expiryTimestamp": 0
+	"obtainmentTimestamp": 0
 }
 ```

-I also added a new property called `expiryTimestamp`.
-It will save the expiry time of the access token so the client can determine when to refresh the token without making a failing call first.
-If you didn't calculate the expiry timestamp after sending the manual code request (you probably didn't - I wouldn't either), you can initialize it to zero to always make a refresh call in the beginning.
+I also added two new properties called `expiresIn` and `obtainmentTimestamp`.
+They will save the expiry time of the access token so the client can determine when to refresh the token without making a failing call first.
+If you didn't get a current timetamp when sending the manual code request (you probably didn't - I wouldn't either), you can initialize them to zero to always make a refresh call in the beginning.

 Now, we can parse this JSON file on startup, load the tokens from it and when the tokens refresh, save them back into the same file.